wragge/trove-data-guide/_sources/how-to/newspapers/get-ocr-coordinates.md

   name: python3
 ---

-# How to get information about the position of OCRd newspaper text
+# HOW TO: Get information about the position of OCRd newspaper text

 +++